progrium/darwinkit/README.md

 ## High-level Macdriver API

-The high-level API lets you declaratively describe a handful of common system resources such as windows, menus, status items, etc in your application and easily "sync" to a managed subprocess that handles direct communication with Apple APIs using the low-level API.
+The high-level API lets you declaratively describe a handful of common system resources such as windows, menus, systray items, etc in your application and then "sync" them to a managed subprocess that reconciles state with Apple APIs using the low-level API.

 ```go